saleyn/simdjsone/README.md

 [simdjson](https://github.com/simdjson/simdjson) NIF library.
 The decoding speed of this parser is about 2.5 times faster than `jiffy`.

-**NOTE**: The library currently doen't have a JSON encoder, it is only focused on fast JSON parsing.
+**NOTE**: Since the simdjson library currently doen't have an implementation of a JSON encoder, the encoding implementation is taken from jiffy.

 See [full documentation](https://simdjson.github.io/simdjson/index.html) of the C++ library.